graphql/graphql-spec/Section 4 -- Introspection.md

 Input objects are composite types used as inputs into queries defined as a list of named input values.

-For example the an input object `Point` could be defined as:
+For example the input object `Point` could be defined as:

 ```
 type Point {